Gardeners Play a Role in Creating Wildlife Corridors

 What About Birdfeeders?

 Birdfeeders don't support developing chicks, but they do provide food for many migrating and overwintering adult birds, as well as education and entertainment for humans.
 However, only about 10 to 15 percent of all bird species visit feeders.
 To attract more, plant native trees and shrubs that provide insect food and sheltered nesting sites.
-For an interactive map, lists of the best native plants for your area and links to native plant societies, visit the web site Bringing Nature Home and click on Additional Resources.
+For a lists of the best native plants for your area and links to native plant societies, visit The National Wildlife Federation's native plant finder.

 Expect insects to feed on your native plants and take that as a sign that your efforts to improve their habitat is working.
 Increasing the numbers of birds and other insect-eating animals will help restore the natural balance.
 Whenever possible, choose plants that meet multiple needs for native insects, birds and animals.
 Add fruiting shrubs for birds that nest in shrubby thickets close to the ground, for example, and the berries will also provide food.